grafana/mimir/docs/sources/mimir/references/configuration-parameters/index.md

 # CLI flag: -server.register-instrumentation
 [register_instrumentation: <boolean> | default = true]

+# If set to true, gRPC statuses will be reported in instrumentation labels with
+# their string representations.
+Otherwise, they will be reported as "error".
+# CLI flag: -server.report-grpc-codes-in-instrumentation-label-enabled
+[report_grpc_codes_in_instrumentation_label_enabled: <boolean> | default = false]

 # (advanced) Timeout for graceful shutdowns
 # CLI flag: -server.graceful-shutdown-timeout
 [graceful_shutdown_timeout: <duration> | default = 30s]